Soakedcardinal/zmk-ws/README.md

 # zmk-ws

+ZMK Keyboard Firmware Setup for Tightyl Keyboard

+## Usage

-create an .env file with:
+First create an .env file with:

 ```.env
 GITHUB_TOKEN=your_token
 GITHUB_OWNER=your_username_or_org
 GITHUB_REPO=your_repo_name
 ```

+Then use python scripts:

 ```powershell
 python .\build.py